 The portfolio of Spin-offs include device, diagnostic, biopharma and healthcare IT companies from concept stage through IPO.
-To date, one company has had a public offering and three companies have been acquired.
+To date, 9 Cleveland Clinic spin-offs have been monetized.

 In addition to our Spin-offs, CCI’s rich portfolio of Cleveland Clinic technologies span the entire continuum of care and all medical arenas.
 Health Information Technology is our fastest growing segment, and continues to make great strides in making care more efficient.
 If interested in investing or licensing, please contact our team who can walk you through all options available.